jmpijll/fortimanagerpolicymerger/README.md

     pip install -r requirements.txt
     ```

+## Roadmap and Docs

+-   Development plan: see `PLAN.md`.
+-   Technical details and architecture: see `TECH_SPECS.md`.
+-   Changes over time: see `CHANGELOG.md`.
+-   Sample input CSVs are in `exports/`.

 ## Usage

 *(This section will be updated with instructions and screenshots once the GUI is developed)*

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.